Dairy Council: Structure

 It is situated in Holborn, west of Holborn tube station, next door to the Food Standards Agency in the offices of Dairy UK.
 Sodexo UK & Ireland is on the opposite side of High Holborn.
 It is a subsidiary of Dairy UK.

 Function

 It produced slogans to consume milk such as drinka pinta milka day in the 1950s.
 It placed large adverts in national newspapers.

+Museum

+The National Dairy Museum at Ashurst, Hampshire, was opened by Prince Charles in May 1978.